1Password Review: Quick Expert Summary

 1Password Ease of Use and Setup

 1Password was very easy for me to set up and use.
 The download and installation was quick and simple.
-When setting my Master Password, it didn’t require me to include special characters or numbers — which is required by other password managers like Sticky Password.
+When setting my master password, I was really surprised that 1Password didn’t require me to include special characters or numbers (which is required by other password managers like Sticky Password).
+I would like to see 1Password add these requirements in the future so users who typically create weak passwords are forced to come up with a stronger master password.

-Once I logged into my account with my Master Password, I was assigned a unique Secret Key.
-The 34-digit Secret Key was stored in the Emergency Kit — a PDF file which contains all of my information, including my Secret Key and a QR verification code to quickly set up my 1Password account on other devices.
+Once I logged into my account with my master password for the first time, I was assigned a unique Secret Key.
+The 34-digit Secret Key is stored in the Emergency Kit — a PDF file provided to every user when they open a 1Password account.

 - 1Password web version login URL.